isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/publish-microservice-architecture-and-performance.md

 ## Performance Analysis

 This section, showcases the performance numbers of the microservice.
-Note since the old cloud architecture was not capable of publishing large maps or to do multiple concurrent publishing hence this section compares the performance numbers of the microservice with AEM Guides on-prem offering.
+Note since the old cloud architecture had issues in publishing large maps or to execute multiple concurrent publishing hence this section compares the performance numbers of the microservice with AEM Guides on-prem offering.

 If you are publishing a large map on on-prem, then you might have to tweak the Java heap parameters or else you can encounter Out-of-memory errors.
 On cloud, the microservice is already profiled and has optimum Java heap and other configurations set out of the box.